siriusctrl/UniPublic/CS/week2.md

   - compare the checksums to know whether the  files has been changes

-    - checksums is 40 byte string of SHA-1 hash of content of the file or directory structure
+    - checksums is <u>40 byte</u> string of SHA-1 hash of content of the file or directory structure

   - Tree states of file
     - modified
       - the file is changed but have not been committed to the database
     - staged
       - the current version of the modified file is marked to be put into the next commit snapshot